 What are the rules for using definite articles in English?

-This is the second of four lessons about Articles.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of four chapters about Articles.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of definite articles in English